getodk/briefcase/docs/export-format.md

 | Top group        | `{INSTANCE ID}/{GROUP NAME}[{ORDERING}]` | `uuid:00000000-0000-0000-0000-000000000000/group1[1]`           |
 | Descendant group | `{PARENT KEY}/{GROUP NAME}[{ORDERING}]`  | `uuid:00000000-0000-0000-0000-000000000000/group1[1]/group2[1]` |

+_Note: the `[{ORDERING}]` part is 1-indexed_

 ### `SET-OF-{GROUP NAME}`

 |                  | Pattern                      | Example                                                      |
 | ---------------- | ---------------------------- | ------------------------------------------------------------ |
 | Top group        | `{INSTANCE ID}/{GROUP NAME}` | `uuid:00000000-0000-0000-0000-000000000000/group1`           |
 | Descendant group | `{PARENT KEY}/{GROUP NAME}`  | `uuid:00000000-0000-0000-0000-000000000000/group1[1]/group2` |

+The SET-OF columns may be named differently in the two output files.
+For example, if form X contains a non-repeat group Y, which contains a repeat group Z, then:

+- The main output file will have a column named SET-OF-Y-Z (the long name of the repeat group).
+- The output file for the repeat group will have a column named SET-OF-Z (only the short name of the repeat group, without the name of its parent group).

 ## Values block columns